The main role of the governors is one of monitoring and evaluation to support the head and her staff.

 Lisa is a marketer with experience across many business sectors and a current role in the drinks industry.

 She plays an active role in Parents in Partnership and Sunday School at Holy Trinity Church.
-Her son, Dylan, is a former pupil of the school and her daughter, Freya, is in Year 4.
+Her son and daughter are former pupils of the school.

 _____________________________________________________________________________